mwiedmann/cx16CodingInC/Chapter06-Tiles/README.md

 The address of the Tile Base is bits 7-2.
 This is the address in VRAM that holds the tile images.
 The default tiles are the PETSCI characters so they are images of letters, numbers, symbols, etc. To make tiles appear on the screen, we give the layer "tile indexes".
 It then looks in VRAM at the Tile Base address to find the tile at that index to display.

 ### Its only 6 bits?
 Yes.
 The Tile Base only accepts the highest 6 bits of a 17 bit VRAM address.
 The other 11 bits are just defaulted to 0.
 This is fine though.
-It just means that our tiles need to be loaded into VRAM on the nearest 2048 byte boundary.
+It just means that our tiles need to be loaded into VRAM on the nearest 2048 byte boundary (a multiple of 2048).
 Bit 12 is the smallest bit we control in this scheme and its value is 2048.
 If this is a little confusing, make yourself a 17 bit number and set the lower 11 bits to 0.
 Now only allow yourself to change bits 12 and higher and you'll see how the value changes in chunks no smaller that 2048.

 ### The current value is 0b111110
 Knowing that these are the highest 6 bits, we can create a 17 bit address by adding 11 bits of 0: